maketsi/TA-TC-Sysmon/README.md

 * index-time operation that removes the extra (and static) header garbage caused by WinEventLog input, that does not provide any value for sysmon logs, saving up to 50% of license usage and I/O load.
 * index-time sourcetyping to further optimize and categorize the events (sourcetype=sysmon:events:*)

+## TA-TC-Sysmon-Transforms

+This is a supplemental package for TA-TC-Sysmon, providing index-time transforms.
+This should be placed on heavy forwarders or indexers, which ever receives the traffic first.

+The parent package TA-TC-Sysmon contains the search-time knowledge objects, and is meant to be placed in search heads.

 Original events are expected to have sourcetype XmlWinEventLog:Microsoft-Windows-Sysmon/Operational